Hilary Onek: Work experience

 In 1980 Hilary returned to Uganda and became a lecturer at Makerere University in the Department of Technology, teaching Water Resources Engineering and Hydro-technical Structural Engineering.
-He supervised students' course works, carried our research on the River Nile and other Ugandan rivers.
+He supervised students' course works, carried out research on the River Nile and other Ugandan rivers.
 His findings were presented at Energy Workshops sponsored by the National Research Council and other industry groups.
 He remained at Makerere, in that Capacity until 1983.

 In 1982, he was appointed chief engineer at National Water and Sewerage Corporation, a parastatal water and sewerage utility.
 His work at NWSC involved the design of reservoirs, booster stations, water transmission mains, upgrading and expanding water treatment and pumping systems for Kampala and other towns in Uganda.
 In appreciation of his efforts, the authorities promoted him to managing director of NWSC in 1983.

 During his tenure at the helm of NWSC, water and sewerage services, which were limited to Kampala, Jinja and Entebbe, were expanded to cover other towns including Mbale, Tororo, Masaka, Mbarara, Kasese, Fort Portal, Gulu, and Lira.
 He developed a corporate plan to cover medium and long term development programs, with a view to make NWSC a leading water utility company in the region.
 From 1984 until 1998, he instituted a manpower development program and a training program, to sustainably improve the quality of management in the organisation.
 He oversaw the computerization of internal management information system (MIS) and digitized geographical information system (GIS), easing management of customer's data and human resources.
 He introduced Public-Private Partnership in NWSC by privatizing revenue collection and Management (1997–8).
 During his tenure, revenue collection at the water utility doubled.
 This management model has now been adopted as "standard practice" at the Ministry of Water Resources.
 In 1987, Hilary was personally involved in the redesign and rebuilding of Manafwa Water Works, the works exploded under water hummer and collapsed after commissioning, following shoddy construction by an outside contractor.
 He served as Managing Director of NWSC until 1998.

 Between 1998 and 2001, he worked as an independent, private consultant at a company called EOM Services Limited, offering services with other consultancy groups, in the areas of Human Resources Management, Investment Appraisals and Management, Water Supply and Structural Engineering.